neuropathbasel-pub/CnQuant/README.md

 **Local directories**
 - log_directory: log files in plain text format will be saved here.
 - idat_directory: contains raw IDAT file pairs (*_Red.idat and *_Grn-idat).
 Subdirectories will not recursively be checked for IDAT pairs.
-- reference_directory: preprocessed reference methylation data will be stored here in a binary format.
 - diagnoses_directory: has to contain two comma-separated value (CSV) files: data_annotation.csv with two headers, Sentrix_id and MC. data_annotation.csv contains annotated Sentrix IDs and their user-defined methylation classes.
 The file reference_data_annotation.csv also has two headers but with different names: Sentrix_id and array_type.
-- cn_results_directory: CNV results will be stored here in Parquet format.
+- results_directory: CNV results will be stored here in Parquet format.
 - summary_plots_base_directory: summary plots will be stored here.
 - temp_directory: used to store temporary files, which, during normal operation, should be automatically removed if no longer required.
 - manifests_directory: contains Illumina manifest files for array conversion and analysis.